There are two mechanisms that can cause a solid white coat in dogs.

 But there are some telltale signs that give away which of the two white-causing things a dog might have:

-Dogs with a recessive red pattern (e/e) and pale white phaeomelanin tend to have some light traces of color, usually some buff or cream color around their ears and back.
+Dogs with a recessive red pattern (e/e) and pale white phaeomelanin tend to still have some light traces of color, usually some buff or cream color around their ears and back.

 Ear shading can be very pronounced or very faint.